D4rk-5ky/Syncerate/commented_code_map.md

 It replaces three parallel source/destination/argument lists, preventing arguments from becoming associated with the wrong dataset.

+### `ReplicationSummary`

+Carries nonfatal conditions that apply to the completed dataset list.
+Its `broken_pipe_failed_datasets` list contains every `DatasetPair` skipped after exhausting its independently configured Broken Pipe retries. `has_broken_pipe_warning` provides the final notification stage with a simple Boolean check.

 ### `SyncoidAttemptResult`

 Returned by one monitored Syncoid attempt.
 It contains: